 Companies too have supported the rules – though, those that had been working hard on improving their social impacts, such as Primark, Unilever and others, have pointed out that the act only put into law what they were already doing or that they were already exceeding the act’s requirements.

 Some have accused the act of lacking real teeth.
 The reporting obligation will be backed up with relatively little enforcement clout.
 The worst sanction that non-compliant companies could face would be a court order telling them to publish a statement.

 For business, though, the main product of the obligation is likely to be ammunition for campaigners, which will be able to see and publicise which companies do and which don’t comply, and compare their statements.

 The three main points that watchdogs will look for are that anti-slavery statements should cover what companies have done to eradicate forced labour and human trafficking in their own and their suppliers’ operations; they should be clearly findable from the home page of companies’ websites; and they should be signed by a director.

 The London-based Business & Human Rights Resource Centre has started to collate company anti-slavery standards.
 Some “early mover” companies have already published statements and “it’s positive that they’ve released statements before they need to”, the Business & Human Rights Resource Centre says.

-Companies ahead of the curve include glassmakers Saint-Gobain, car-parts suppliers Halfords and Imperial Tobacco, according to the Business & Human Rights Resource Centre preliminary round-up
+Companies ahead of the curve include glassmakers Saint-Gobain, car-parts suppliers Halfords and Imperial Tobacco, according to the Business & Human Rights Resource Centre preliminary round-up of statements.

 The centre emphasises that its collection of statements is still under development.
 In fact, talks are under way about setting up a more formal repository.
 Rachel Stalker of CORE, the UK civil society coalition on corporate accountability, says that the UK government is pushing for such a repository, and businesses and NGOs are equally keen.